AadarshM07/amfoss-tasks/README.md

 ## **What are your thoughts and feedback on the Praveshan Selection Process?**

 The tasks have been truly amazing.
 With each one, I learned something new .
 It’s been a long journey, filled with challenges, but over time, I was able to overcome them.
 I’m really grateful to my mentors, who continuously guided me throughout the process.Despite making it this far, I can’t help but feel a little unsatisfied, as I wasn’t able to complete all 10 tasks.
-Nevertheless, I have a strong feeling that something even better is on the horizon, and I remain hopeful for the best outcome.

 # **TASK STATUS**